 Making the park

-worthy of his legacy.
+worthy of Dr. King's legacy.

 The Project